annybs/go/README.md

 # Go Libraries

-This monorepo provides general-purposes [Go](https://go.dev) packages for use in Recipeer projects.
+General-purpose [Go](https://go.dev) packages for use in Recipeer projects.